twlaub/tkCOVIDplots/README.md

 sent to the screen at the same time.
 You must close each plot individually.
 You can refresh the data by checking the Refresh Data checkbox.

+For the USA plots defaults can be specified in a file called covidDefaults.py.
+If this file exists, then the values specified in that file will be the default.
+See the covidDefaults in the repo for an example.

 Since there are already so many of these COVID-19 plotters available I make no copyright claim.
 You are free to use, modify, pass around, incorporate without licensing issues.